Cat gap: Hypercarnivorous tendency

 The history of carnivorous mammals is characterized by a series of rise-and-fall patterns of diversification, in which declining clades are replaced by phylogenetically distinct but functionally similar clades.
 Over the past 50 million years, successive clades of small and large carnivorous mammals diversified and then declined to extinction.
 In most instances, the cause of the decline was energetic constraints and pervasive selection for larger size (Cope's rule) that lead to hypercarnivory dietary specialization.
 Hypercarnivory leads to increased vulnerability to extinction.

-The nimravids were large cat-like animals that occupied this ecomorphic niche in the ecosystem until 26 Mya.
-It is highly likely that their hypercarnivory led to their extinction in North America.
+The nimravids were large cat-like animals that occupied this ecomorphic niche in the ecosystem until 26 Mya. ^{Including supplementary materials} It is highly likely that their hypercarnivory led to their extinction in North America.
 After the extinction of the nimravids, no other feliform or cat-like species were present in North America.
 This gap ended when felids arrived from Eurasia after crossing the Bering land bridge 18.5 million years ago.
-During this time there was great diversity among the other carnivorous mammals in North America – both hypocarnivorous and hypercarnivorous species – and other hypercarnivorous species existed before, during, and after the cat gap.

 Changes in climate and habitat

-Many cats tend to be arboreal hunters.
-The disappearance of forests in North America may have caused the mass extinction.

 Another possible explanation for the extinction of feliforms in North America is changes in the ecology of the continent.
 Evidence from the geologic temperature record shows that the earth was experiencing a period of global cooling, causing forests to give way to savannas.
-Nimravids, the cat-like predators present in North America at the time, favored forested environments, with a few exceptions such as Eusmilus, which showed more adaptations for open environments.
+Nimravids favored forested environments, with a few exceptions such as Eusmilus, showing adaptations for open environments.
+Nimravids were significantly less agile and slower than their preferred prey, which was disadvantageous in expanding grasslands.
+Additionally, competition with caniforms, such as amphicyonids and canids, may have prevented nimravids from occupying open environments.

 Climatic changes to arid conditions that muted variation at about 25.8 Ma coincides with the first appearance of hoglike creodonts and of pocket gophers, and this also is the beginning of the "cat gap", as well as the "entelodont gap".
 Faunal overturn at 25.8 Ma is the basis for division of the Arikareean time period (30.5–19 Ma), and the Arikareen NALMA (North American Land-Mammal Ages), into the Monroecreekian period (29.5–25.8 Ma), and then the Harrisonian period (25.8–23.5 Ma).

-Why did these cat-like creatures die out in North America (while surviving in Eurasia) with no replacement by the true cats?
-Their fate may be owed to the same factors that created the diversity of herbivorous mammals, for most cats need forest or cover from which to hunt.
-In an increasingly open America the nimravids may have found themselves without an ecological perch to hunt from, particularly if the competition with dogs prevented them from colonising the savannas.